aviatesk/atom-hydrogen-studio/README.md

 ## Features

-- [x] **Plot view**: Displays plots in a separate view and keeps the history of them.
+- **Plot view**: Displays plots in a separate view and keeps the history of them.
-- [x] **Inspector view**: Allows you to easily switch kernel and hold inspection results while editor switching
+- **Inspector view**: Allows you to easily switch kernel and hold inspection results while editor switching
-    * [x] Inspection input editor: Inspects code in a separate mini editor
+    * Inspection input editor: Inspects code in a separate mini editor

-## TODOs

-- [ ] @TODO: Automatically focus inspector editor when opening inspector pane
-- [ ] @TODO: Tool-Bar integration

 ## Ideas